edelgrace/edelgrace.me/content/blog/2018-05-25-book-blogger-hop-37.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you remember the first book you read by yourself?

+Nope.
+Not at all.
+I'm not even going to attempt to try to figure this out.
+I can see picture books in my mind but damn...
+That was such a long time ago.
+And I was such an avid reader back then, even when I was just first starting out.
+I wish I knew the answer.